Login

 Almost all other password managers have password generators but it is on you to use them.
 You can still create your own (weak) passwords there.
 ANOTHERpass has another approach.
 The app generates passwords for you.
 You may edit them manually, but remember, generated passwords are mostly more secure than human ones.

-The problem with generated passwords is they are hard to read and to type.
+The problem with generated passwords is, they are hard to read and to type.
 ANOTHERpass uses therefore so called Pseudo Phrases which are more readable and sound like real words.
-To increase readability they are displayed as 4 character long words.
-See an example here which represents the password “Qicayripevomnewafahe” with 20 characters:
+To increase readability, they are displayed as 4 character long words.
+See an example here which shows the password “Qicayripevomnewafahe” with 20 characters:

 To guess this password you need to try over 3×10²⁴ (3.000.000.000.000.000.000.000.000) combinations!
 This is more than a random 16 character password containing just lower case letters.